 - Drink lots of water and try to get a good night’s sleep after a heels class, in particular for those classes that go for 3 or more hours or for all day long rehearsals.

 Due to the increased demand on the body while heels dancing, it is important to ensure you are incorporating these safe dance practices so you can enjoy all the fun heels dancing provides while looking after your body.
-Our dance physiotherapists Rhianna and Jo are available for dance assessments if you are wanting to improve your heels dancing technique or have been experiencing pain associated with your dancing.
+Our dance physiotherapist Rhianna is available for dance assessments if you are wanting to improve your heels dancing technique or have been experiencing pain associated with your dancing.